The Complete Guide on How to Sell 2023

 So how do you find out these facts?
 In many cases, they’ll tell you in their first conversation, as the lead comes in.

 “Hello, I’m an intern at Bob’s Plumbing and I’m just doing some initial research for a CRM system we can run on our tills” patently fails.

 Good sales people spend more time listening than talking, and in most cases you’ll only get some of the qualification questions answered unprompted.
 So when they’ve stopped telling you what they want, you ask the unanswered questions, using a mix of closed and open questions to get the information you need.
-You might ask the following: What’s your job title?
+You might ask: What’s your job title?
 Do you have a budget in mind?
 When would you want the system installed?
-Any particular requirements that are important?
+Any particular requirements that are important to you?

 A good salesperson will develop words and phrases that will make these questions seem unthreatening and natural.

 Why does the car salesman always ask you what car you are driving at the moment?
 Because if you’re driving a Ford he’s not going to offer you a test drive of a top range BMW on his Saturday morning.

 So you’ve finished qualifying your lead, and you now know that the prospect is worth time selling to.
 So now you have to find out their more detailed requirements.

 In the IT world, invoicing is usually done by accounting products and logistics by specialist systems.
 Therefore, we need to educate the prospect and then help them with their CRM choice, as well as pointing them to products that do what the CRM doesn’t.

 If the prospect wants a feature that your offering doesn’t have, you can: